technomonah/dbt_mcdm_challenge/README.md

 ## Task
 At Improvado, we use marketing common data models (MCDM) to consolidate data from various ad platforms into a single source for our clients.
 MCDM is an imaginary model that maps fields from diverse datasets onto a single table or view, providing a comprehensive set of data for a particular report.

-However, let's imagine a scenario where one of our MCDMs, responsible for reporting on paid ad performance, malfunctions.
-As a result, the client's dashboard displays inaccurate numbers for TikTok Ads, which is unacceptable since TikTok is a crucial platform for our client.
+However, let's imagine a scenario where one of our MCDMs, responsible for reporting on paid ad performance, is lost somehow.
 Adding to the issue, the analyst responsible for this particular MCDM is currently on vacation.

-As a result, we are left with only raw data from the ad systems, the MCDM table structure for the client's report, and a broken dashboard.
+But we got everything to recreate lost MCMD: raw data from the ad systems, the MCDM table structure for this report, and a internal dashboard.

 In this situation, we need you to:
 - Begin a new project in dbt Cloud, utilizing Google Big Query as the DWH.